pshrmn/foraging/README.md

         high: <int> (optional)
     }

-And a site can have multiple, independent groups, each of which is uploaded individually to the server
+And a site can have multiple, independent schemas, each of which is uploaded individually to the server

     site = {
-        groups: {
+        schemas: {
-            group1: {...},
+            schema1: {...},
-            group2: {...}
+            schema2: {...}
         }

-Naming of groups, pages, and ruleSets is up to the user, but there a few reserverd words.
+Naming of schemas, pages, and ruleSets is up to the user, but there a few reserverd words.

-* default (group) - initial group when visiting a new site
+* default (schema) - initial schema when visiting a new site
-* default (page) - first page to be crawled in a group
+* default (page) - first page to be crawled in a schema
 * default (ruleSet) - initial ruleSet for a page
 * default (rule) - because a page's name is based on an associated rule, cannot have a rule named default
 * next (ruleSet) - a next ruleSet can be added to a "default" page and contains one rule: a link with a capture of attr-href in order to generate more URLs for the default page to be applied to

-When a domain is visited (and collectjs is opened) for the first time, a "default" group with a "default" page is generated.
-This can be used, although creating a new group with a more relevant name is encouraged.
+When a domain is visited (and collectjs is opened) for the first time, a "default" schema with a "default" page is generated.
+This can be used, although creating a new schema with a more relevant name is encouraged.

 #####How to Use
 To pack extension and use: